The Day That Made Me Rethink It All!

 Both girls had small head bleeds and would be watched in the PICU overnight.
 I escorted them up, and the rest of the day was a blur.

 I was broken up over these girls.
-What would their lives would be like in the near and distant future?
-So I decided to make something positive for them.
-I went to the store after my shift and bought them Christmas gifts, then I spoke to all the other nurses who had been in the trauma unit that day, and they bought gifts as well.
+What would their lives be like in the near and distant future?
+I decided to make something positive for them.
+I went to the store after my shift and bought Christmas gifts for them.
+Then I spoke to all the other nurses who had been in the trauma unit that day, and they bought gifts as well.
 I became obsessed with these girls.
 I Facebook stalked their mother.
 I was not sleeping, I cried constantly, and I felt helpless.
 I had severe PTSD.

 People typically only associate PTSD with the victims of accidents, but we forget the impact these events have on first responders and hospital staff.
 I was able to recognize my symptoms and had the resources to talk to a skilled professional.

-With events like Sandy Hook and the Joplin tornado we have heard of first responders dealing with massive depression.
+With events like Sandy Hook and the Joplin tornado, more and more first responders are dealing with massive depression.
 These types of reactions need to be brought into everyday conversation and recognized as a real issue in high acuity situations and professions.
 It's in the interest of everyone's well-being and mental health.

 That day made me step back from emergency nursing.
 I am currently working in the PACU and feel it was the best decision in the interest of my mental stability.